 As a clinical advisor, you will be in charge of collaborating with other Humana health caregivers to review actual and proposed medical care and services against established coverage guidelines.
 Essential duties include transferring cases to alternative levels of care within Humana's benefit plan design, recommending services for Humana Plan members, identifying potentially unnecessary services and care delivery settings, and recommending appropriate alternatives of care by analyzing clinical protocols.
 The day-to-day responsibilities of this remote nurse position also include doing admission reviews and formulating discharge planning.

 This position requires a minimum of three years of nursing experience with a background in utilization management, along with a solid base of experience working with large health plans.
 Strong computer skills and proficiency in Word, Excel, and Outlook programs are also needed.
 Other requirements include the ability to work independently under general instructions, accessibility to high-speed DSL or cable modem for a home office, and a workspace free from distractions.
-The estimated salary is $50,000–$67,000 a year.

 Customer Care Specialist

 The Customer Care Specialist represents the company by addressing incoming telephone, digital, or written inquiries, and performing basic administrative, clerical, operational, customer support, and computational tasks.
 The specialist addresses complex benefit questions and records details of inquiries, comments, complaints, transactions, and interactions and takes action accordingly.
 Specialists must have a high school diploma or equivalent and one year of customer service experience.
 They need to be customer service-orientated, possess strong attention to detail, be able to multitask, and have strong typing and computer navigation skills.
-The estimated annual salary is $27,000–$36,000.

 Utilization Management Specialist

 A UM Specialist collects broad-based information and gathers resources and data to arm the Humana team with the tools necessary to enhance consumer engagement and choice.
 Day-to-day activities include attaching faxes to chart reviews to help the nursing team, answering departmental phones, making outbound calls, and requesting and sending out written correspondence.
 The specialist must have a high school diploma, be proficient in all Microsoft Office applications, possess exceptional phone etiquette and communication skills, and have a working knowledge of computers.
-The estimated salary is $22,000–$30,000 a year.

 Pros and Cons of Telecommuting